 To ensure all our students can access careers information and advice, our full-time Student Progression Manager, Mrs Daughtry, supported by our independent, impartial, professionally-qualified careers adviser from Sheffield Futures, is available in our dedicated Careers Hub.

 We recognise the vital role parents play in assisting young people making career decisions, and welcome enquires from parents, and can provide support through phone calls, emails and arranging dedicated appointments.
 Our careers staff are also available at parents and options events.
+Parents and carers can contact her via our contact page.

 Our careers information on local opportunities for work, volunteering, education and apprenticeships is available through our careers library resources, based in the careers hub, assemblies, form tutors and noticeboards.